OneBlood $1,000,000 Data Breach Settlement

 How much is the class action settlement payment?

-Class members can submit for one of the following payouts"
+Class members can submit a claim for one of the following payouts:

-• Cash Payment A - Documented Losses: Class members can submit to receive up to $2,500 for documented, out-of-pocket losses related to the data incident.
-This includes bank fees, overdraft charges and late fees due to fraud, charges for credit monitoring services, freezing or unfreezing credit and professional fees for accountants, attorneys or fraud specialists.
+• Cash Payment A - Documented losses: Class members can submit a claim to receive up to $2,500 for documented, out-of-pocket losses related to the data incident.
+This includes bank fees, overdraft charges and late fees due to fraud, charges for credit monitoring services, charges for freezing or unfreezing credit, and professional fees for accountants, attorneys or fraud specialists.

-• Cash Payment B - Alternate Cash: Class members that do not submit a documented losses claim can submit to receive a flat $60 payment.
+• Cash Payment B - Alternate cash: Class members who do not submit a documented losses claim can submit a claim to receive a flat $60 payment.

 How to claim a class action rebate